gem/oq-engine/doc/manual/oq-manual.rst

    Probabilistic Event-based Damage Calculator input/output structure.

-Similar to the scenario damage calculator, consequencemodel files can also be provided as inputs for an event-based damage calculation in addition to fragilitymodels files, in order to estimate consequences based on the calculated damage distribution.
-The user may provide one consequencemodel file corresponding to each loss type (amongst structural, nonstructural, contents, and business interruption) for which a fragilitymodel file is provided.
-Whereas providing a fragilitymodel file for at least one loss type is mandatory for running an Event-Based Damage calculation, providing corresponding consequencemodel files is optional.
+Similar to the scenario damage calculator, *Consequence Model* files can also be provided as inputs for an event-based damage calculation in addition to fragilitymodels files, in order to estimate consequences based on the calculated damage distribution.
+The user may provide one *Consequence Model* file corresponding to each loss type (amongst structural, nonstructural, contents, and business interruption) for which a *Fragility Model* file is provided.
+Whereas providing a *Fragility Model* file for at least one loss type is mandatory for running an Event-Based Damage calculation, providing corresponding *Consequence Model* files is optional.

 Stochastic Event Based Probabilistic Seismic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^